muganga-charles/DATABASE/README.md

 # DATABASE

-Some of the data base projects in this repository are basically about basic sql queries.
+Some of the database projects in this repository are basically about basic sql queries.
 The python file shows how to inclued python with sql